Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy: Protein Sequence Generation

-At $\beta{=}8$ (generation, $2\beta^*$), SA matches the VAE on novelty ($0.623$ vs.\ $0.621$) and exceeds it on diversity ($1.001$ vs.\ $0.834$), while achieving dramatically lower compositional divergence: KL$=0.060$ vs.\ $0.416$ for the VAE, a $6.9{\times}$ improvement.
-This means SA-generated sequences at generation temperature have the closest amino acid composition to the real RRM family of any method tested, including all baselines and SA at retrieval temperature.
-The temperature knob works as designed: lowering $\beta$ from retrieval to generation trades sequence identity ($0.616\to 0.538$) for novelty ($0.243\to 0.623$) while preserving family-level compositional fidelity.
-Energy rises above zero (samples leave the attractor manifold), but the Langevin gradient keeps the chain closer to the memory geometry than any learned baseline.

-The entropy inflection analysis validates at this new dimensionality: the empirical $\beta^*{=}3.85$ is approximately half the random-pattern prediction $\sqrt{d}{=}7.68$ (Fig.~\ref{fig:protein-entropy}).
-This discrepancy is expected: RRM sequences share conserved residues at many positions, reducing the effective variance of the query-key similarities and shifting the phase transition to lower $\beta$.
-The inflection criterion (Eq.~\ref{eq:inflection}) automatically accounts for this structure, providing the correct operating point without manual tuning.
+The same two-regime structure observed on MNIST appeared on the protein experiment (Table~\ref{tab:protein}, Fig.~\ref{fig:protein}).
+At $\beta{=}77$ (retrieval), SA generated sequences ${\approx}62\%$ identical to their nearest stored member with the lowest KL divergence of any method at this temperature ($0.107$); SA and MALA were again indistinguishable (MALA acceptance $99.8\%$), consistent with the MNIST results.
+Random convex combinations catastrophically distorted the composition (KL$=2.091$) because averaging one-hot vectors in PCA space does not preserve per-position amino acid structure.
+At $\beta{=}8$ (generation, $2\beta^*$), SA matched the VAE on novelty ($0.623$ vs.\ $0.621$) and exceeded it on diversity ($1.001$ vs.\ $0.834$), while achieving dramatically lower compositional divergence (KL$=0.060$ vs.\ $0.416$ for the VAE, a $6.9{\times}$ improvement); SA-generated sequences at generation temperature had the closest amino acid composition to the real RRM family of any method tested, including all baselines and SA at retrieval temperature.
+The temperature knob worked as designed: lowering $\beta$ from retrieval to generation traded sequence identity ($0.616\to 0.538$) for novelty ($0.243\to 0.623$) while preserving family-level compositional fidelity, with energy rising above zero (samples leave the attractor manifold) but the Langevin gradient keeping the chain closer to the memory geometry than any learned baseline.
+The entropy inflection analysis validated at this new dimensionality: the empirical $\beta^*{=}3.85$ was approximately half the random-pattern prediction $\sqrt{d}{=}7.68$ (Fig.~\ref{fig:protein-entropy}), an expected discrepancy because RRM sequences share conserved residues at many positions, reducing the effective variance of the query-key similarities and shifting the phase transition to lower $\beta$; the inflection criterion (Eq.~\ref{eq:inflection}) automatically accounts for this structure, providing the correct operating point without manual tuning.